-Secondary glazing can be retrofitted to existing windows through the addition of an extra pane of glass or clear acrylic fitted to an existing single-glazed window.
-Secondary glazing can be attached through magnetic strips or built onto the existing frame, and is often a cheaper alternative to double or triple glazing.
+Secondary glazing is an extra pane of glass or clear acrylic that is retrofitted to existing single-glazed windows through magnetic strips or built onto the existing frame, and is often a cheaper alternative to double or triple glazing.
 Depending on the product and its ability to create an air space between the existing window and the second layer, it may be possible to mimic the properties of a double-glazed window.
-Glazing treatments are also a popular solution for improving the energy efficiency of heritage windows, as they maintain the existing character.
+Secondary glazing treatments are a popular solution for improving the energy efficiency of heritage windows, as they maintain the existing character.

-There are a range of magnetic and transparent films on the market that can be fitted either to the frame or the glass of an existing window.
-The glass can also be treated to reduce the amount of solar energy lost through it.
-Some glass treatments reduce heat gain and the amount of light in winter as well as in summer.
+Magnetic and transparent films can be fitted either to the frame or the glass of an existing window.
+The glass can also be treated to reduce the amount of leaking solar energy.
 Common products include;

 Your window supplier or installer can provide valuable ideas and industry knowledge, but it is important that you ask the right questions.